Whether you’re renting an apartment or buying a real estate home, it’s one of the most significant financial decisions you’ll make in your lifetime.

 Mortgages are often used because real estate is considered a type of collateral for loans.
 This may seem great on paper, but that is far from the reality when you consider the interest you end up paying over the life of the loan, and especially what happens when you fall behind a couple of months on your mortgage payments.

 Unlike owning a property, renting an apartment does not require a mortgage debt (which means no mortgage interest).
 All you need to do is cover the upfront costs, which typically includes the first month’s rent, a security deposit, and an application fee.
-Learn everything about are security deposits refundable for apartments here.

 No Monthly Homeowners Association Fees